diazdc/diazdc-pfb2019/Pandas.md

 You can think of a vector (also reffered to as an [array](https://docs.python.org/3/library/array.html)) as a type of list that contains a single data type and optimized for parallel computing.
 For matricies and data frames, vectors are rows and columns.

 Rather that looping through individual values (scalars), we apply operations to vectors (rows/columns).
 That is, the vector is treated as a single object.
-This topic can get a bit complicated, but if you frequently work dataframes or matricies, please consider reading the following articles:
+This topic can get a bit complicated, but if you frequently work dataframes or matricies it worth doing a bit of homework on this topic.
+Here's a few articles to get you started:

 - [A beginners guide to optimizing pandas code for speed.](https://engineering.upside.com/a-beginners-guide-to-optimizing-pandas-code-for-speed-c09ef2c6a4d6)
 - [Why is vectorization faster in general than loops?](https://stackoverflow.com/questions/35091979/why-is-vectorization-faster-in-general-than-loops)